ludwiglierhammer/glamod-marine-processing/obs-suite/docs/source/index.rst

      - release_2.0-000000/ICOADS_R3.0.0T
      - v1.1
    * - Demo release
-     - release-demo/ICOADS_R3.0.0T
+     - release_demo-000000/ICOADS_R3.0.0T
      - v1.1+ (HEAD)

 Up until v1.1 (release_2.0), the configuration files where not maintained in the configuration repository, but in the code repository.
 They have been now included in the configuration repository for traceability.
-It is also worth noting, that some changes have been made to the configuration files after v1.1: the format in the Demo release files should be applied when running the observations suite.
+It is also worth noting, that some changes have been made to the configuration files after v1.1: the format in the Demo release files must be applied when running the observations suite.

 Create the configuration files for the release and dataset